Police: Youth programs

 Community Athletic Program

 The Community Athletic Program, or CAP, consists of a traveling trailer filled with sports gear, games and video game equipment and staffed by school resource officers.
 The concept is for police to engage with at-risk youth in areas where young people congregate during the summer months.
 The CAP is deployed to neighborhoods where youth gather – usually unsupervised – and offers productive activities with an aim to deter crime and gang involvement.
 As an added benefit, the program fosters positive relationships between at-risk youth and police.
 The program utilizes school resource officers by deploying them to work with youth throughout the summer.
 Activities include basketball, baseball, flag football, floor hockey, tennis, board games, and video games.
-This year, CAP will operate weekdays, 9 a.m. to 5 p.m., from July 14 to Aug.
-18. Click here for a list of locations.
+This year, CAP will operate Mondays, Tuesdays and Fridays, 9 a.m. to 5 p.m., from July 6 to Aug.
+7. Click here for a list of locations.

 Youth Police Academy